wenjie2wang/splines2/README.md

 ```

     Unit: microseconds
                         expr    min     lq   mean median     uq     max neval cld
-                 splines::ns 622.39 632.32 721.41 638.08 649.01 3409.0  1000   b
+                 splines::ns 616.82 627.31 728.50  633.5 648.72 16117.6  1000   b
-     splines2::naturalSpline 120.08 129.01 144.23 140.33 143.45 2661.1  1000  a
+     splines2::naturalSpline 119.77 128.44 152.71  139.8 143.37  2734.5  1000  a

-The function `mSpline()` produces periodic spline basis (based on
+The function `mSpline()` produces periodic spline basis functions (based
-M-splines) when `periodic = TRUE` is specified.
+on M-splines) when `periodic = TRUE` is specified.
 The
 `splines::periodicSpline()` returns a periodic interpolation spline
 (based on B-splines) instead of basis matrix.
 So we performed a
-comparison with package **pbs** (version 1.1), where the function
+comparison with package **pbs** (version `r packageVersion("pbs")`),
-`pbs::pbs()` produces a basis matrix of periodic B-spline by using
+where the function `pbs::pbs()` produces a basis matrix of periodic
-`splines::spline.des()` (a wrapper function of
+B-spline by using `splines::spline.des()` (a wrapper function of
 `splines::splineDesign()`).

 ``` r